About this recipe

 - 1/2 teaspoon sea salt

-- 2 cups bread, cut into bite size pices
+- 2 cups crusty bread cut into cubes (optional for croutons)

 Instructions